0anw0/Landing-Page-UDACITY-course/readme.md

 ## overview

 This is my submission for the first project [ landing page project].
-I have create new styles for the landing page. but copies the styles of the active class.
+I have created new styles for the landing page. but copied the styles of the active class.

 the project contains of 5 sections and you can get the section you want with clicking on its name in the nav bar, or you want scroll to where you want to go.